ethersphere/bee-docs/docs/working-with-bee/debug-api.md

 #### Inspect Network Topology

-We can gain even more insight into how your Bee client is becoming a part of the global network your using the `topology` endpoint.
+We can gain even more insight into how your Bee is becoming a part of the global network using the `topology` endpoint.

 ```bash
 curl -X GET http://localhost:1635/topology | jq